mariosmorfo/distemicha-project/README.md

 weather-background: Component that visually represents the weather condition using dynamic CSS classes.

+geocoding-service.ts: Service layer that converts city names into geographic coordinates (latitude & longitude) using the OpenCage Geocoding API.
+Enables precise weather lookups by location.

 weather.service.ts: Service layer handling HTTP communication with the Weather API and mapping the response.

 proxy.conf.json: Used to proxy API requests through Angular dev server to avoid CORS issues.